 The type will vary depending on the type of service you need to access.

 - Private – Access resources running into a VPC using their private IP addresses.
 You can choose to terminate a private virtual interface on a private virtual gateway (to access a single VPC) or to a Direct Connect gateway (this will give you a 1 VIF to 10 VPCs mapping).

 - Public – Access all AWS public endpoints, as well as all AWS resources that are reachable by a public IP address.

 - Transit – Transport traffic from a Direct Connect gateway to one or more transit gateways.
-A transit virtual interface is available only on a Hosted Connection with a capacity of at least 1 Gbps.
 When you select Transit for the VIF, slower connections are filtered out and no longer appear in the interface.

 Specify the configuration details:

 - Virtual interface name – Enter a name for the virtual interface.